Wildmoorstone Valley Walk

 1. Go back to stage 1

-Shortly after leaving the main track, continue along the grassy path ahead, and cross over a ruined stone wall.
-Shortly after the wall, the path descends steeply down a grassy slope (take care here if the grass is wet), before the gradient eases off a little, and the path bears to the right ahead.
+Shortly after the wall, the path descends steeply down a grassy slope (take care here if the grass is wet), before the gradient eases a little, and the path bears to the right ahead.

-2. About 350 metres after leaving the main track, the grassy path you're on drops down to a short wooden bridge.
-Cross this, climb a short way up the steep slope on the other side, then continue to follow the path, which is now more earthy than grassy, and contours the hillside ahead.
-Note that the section of path close to the bridge can get very muddy after recent heavy rain—take care on these potentially muddy and steep sections.
+2. About 350 metres after leaving the route of the old railway, the grassy path you're on drops down to a short wooden bridge.
+Cross this, climb a short way up the steep slope on the other side and continue to follow the path, which is now more earthy than grassy as it contours the hillside ahead.

 3. Continue to follow the path, which meanders up and down along the Wildmoorstone Valley (though with a general downward trend).
-There's one short section which can become very boggy after heavy rain, and you may need to divert to one side or other of the main path here, in order to keep your feet dry.

-4. The grassy track rises quite steeply, and soon meets another track.
-Bear right onto this, and continue uphill, quite steeply in places, and over a short section of rocky ground.
-You'll soon rise above the small, deep-cut valley to your right (pictured, with tree), and continue climbing up across more open moorland.
+4. The grassy track rises quite steeply and soon meets another track.
+Bear right onto this and continue uphill, quite steeply in places, and over a short section of rocky ground.

-5. About 400 metres from where you left the main track in the valley, you'll reach a junction with a much larger track, close to the start of the old railway.
-There's a fingerpost here (signed "Wildmoorstone Brook" in the direction you've just come from).
+About 400 metres from where you left the main track in the valley, go through a small gate across the track, after which you'll soon reach a junction with a much larger track, close to the start of the old railway.

 Use the buttons below to download a PDF of the walk information and directions, including all the photos: